 At Pandit Kumar Bose's Masterclass on 10 September

 We had a great time at the Pandit Kumar Bose masterclass on 10 September in Mayfair at 90 Piccadilly, hosted by Kaashi Ashram (the educational arm of Kaashi Arts).

 Tabla players and musicians spent the day learning from Pandit ji about techniques focused on practice, performance & presence.

 Neil and I were enthralled by Kumar Bose and very awed of course by him and much inspired by him too.

 We hope you enjoy the photographs we took of the event.

 Photo credits: NK

-Oxford Tabla played at the Restore Garden Cafe on 2 July
+Oxford Tabla played at the Restore Garden Cafe

 On 2 July we performed at the Garden Café in Manzil Way, Oxford.
 Here we gave a short lunchtime concert, part of Restore's Wellbeing Day.
 The garden there looked beautiful and idyllic that day.
 This is very much one of our favourite places in Oxford.